How I brought LCP down to under 350 ms for Google-referred users on my website

 The solution is to increase the value of the max-age/s-max-age directive within the Cache-Control HTTP header to something higher than 120 seconds (in real life, much higher; otherwise, the cached version will hardly be used).

-Therefore, after taking into account all business requirements I decided I would go with 24 hours.
-This value is also suggested in the post by Devin Mullins, one of SXG implementers at Google.
+After carefully considering all business requirements, I decided to set the cache duration to 24 hours.
+This value is also recommended in a post by Devin Mullins, one of the SXG implementers at Google, and it strikes a good balance between minimizing staleness and optimizing performance.

-So, I needed to set the s-maxage to 1 day.
+As a result, I configured the s-maxage to 1 day.

 Caching in Rails